Boscobel College

-The property
+Campus

 The campus was built around an East Nashville mansion, formerly owned by Anna Shelby Barrow.
 The mansion was constructed of blue-burned brick with marble mantles from Italy and stood atop a tree-covered hill overlooking the Cumberland River.
 The campus covered ten wooded acres on Sevier Street near South Seventh Street (then called Foster Street), south of Sylvan Street.

 Boscobal was the same name given to the property by John Shelby, who built the original mansion for his daughter, Anna Shelby Barrow.

 In June 1917, the property became home to the National Baptist Seminary and Missionary Training School, which functioned until 1931.
 In 1940 the buildings were razed and sold for scrap.
 Much of the site of the old school is now the James A. Cayce Homes, Nashville 's oldest and largest public housing development.

 Closing of the college

 Boscobel College closed in 1916 on account of the East Nashville fire.
-Other local schools for females closed during this same era: Radnor College in 1914, Buford College in 1920, Columbia's Athenaeum college in 1907, and Franklin's Tennessee Female College in 1913.
+Other local schools for women closed during this same era, including Radnor College in 1914, Buford College in 1920, Columbia's Athenaeum college in 1907, and Franklin's Tennessee Female College in 1913.